 Confirmation is the sacrament by which Catholics receive a special outpouring of the Holy Spirit.
 Through Confirmation, the Holy Spirit gives them the increased ability to practice their Catholic faith in every aspect of their lives and to witness Christ in every situation.

-Confirmation, Christian rite by which admission to the church, established previously in infant baptism, is said to be confirmed (or strengthened and established in faith).
+Confirmation, Christian rite by which admission to the church, established previously in infant baptism,

 The effects of Confirmation are as follows: